 Ice Cream Cakes

 Don’t feel like baking?
 Need a birthday cake during those hot summer months?
-An ice cream cake is such an easy birthday cake to wow your VIP.
-The crust is typically crushed cookies and milk pressed into the bottom of a springform pan (no baking required).
+An ice cream cake is such an easy birthday cake idea that will really impress your VIP.
+The crust is typically crushed cookies (like Oreos or vanilla wafers) and milk pressed into the bottom of a springform pan (no baking required).

 Then you layer in your favorite ice cream flavors and freeze.
 Decorate with whipped cream and candies and your done.
 Who wouldn’t want a slice of this?!
 (Click here for recipe and directions for this Kit Kat Ice Cream Cake)